Jefferson County adopts new wildfire code effective July 1

 The new codes are not retroactive and will only apply to new buildings and structures.

 Jefferson County ranks first in the state for number of homes in high and extreme wildfire risk areas, and over two-thirds of the county is within a designated Wildfire Hazard Overlay District.
-The risk is due to a mix of factors, including Jefferson County’s location at the foothills of the Front Range, as high winds coming off the mountains coupled with hot and dry conditions and a large number of homes.
+The risk is due to a mix of factors, including Jefferson County’s location at the foothills of the Front Range, and high winds coming off the mountains, coupled with hot and dry conditions and a large number of homes.